Timothy Leary: In comic books

 In 1973, El Perfecto Comics was organized by Aline Kominsky and published by The Print Mint to raise funds for the Timothy Leary Defense Fund.
 The comic features 31 underground artists contributing mostly one-pagers about drug experiences (primarily LSD).
 The front cover and a contributed one-page story are by Robert Crumb.

 In 1979, Last Gasp published the one-shot edition Neurocomics: Timothy Leary.
 "Evolved from transmissions of Dr. Timothy Leary as filtered through Pete Von Sholly & George DiCaprio", it is based on Leary's writings related to life, the brain, and intelligence.
 DiCaprio collaborated with Leary on the script.

 Works

 Leary authored or coauthored more than 20 books and was featured on more than a dozen audio recordings.
 His acting career included over a dozen appearances in movies and television shows in various roles and over 30 appearances as himself.
 He also produced and/or collaborated with others in the creation of multimedia presentations and computer games.

-In 2011, The New York Times reported that the New York Public Library had acquired Leary's personal archives, including papers, videotapes, photographs and other archival material from the Leary estate, including correspondence and documents relating to Allen Ginsberg, Aldous Huxley, William Burroughs, Jack Kerouac, Ken Kesey, Arthur Koestler, G. Gordon Liddy and other prominent cultural figures.
-The collection became available in September 2013.
+In 2011, The New York Times reported that the New York Public Library had acquired Leary's personal archives, including papers, videotapes, photographs and other archival material from the Leary estate, including correspondence and documents relating to Allen Ginsberg, Aldous Huxley, William Burroughs, Jack Kerouac, Ken Kesey, Arthur Koestler, G. Gordon Liddy, and other prominent cultural figures.
+The collection became available in 2013.